 Silos method of farm storage

-Silos method of storage are used for storing dry grains such as maize,guinea corn and rice.
+The Silos method of storage is used for storing dry grains such as maize, guinea corn and rice.

-They are made of cement, metal or aluminum and are tall, round, looking like towers.
+They are made of cement, metal or aluminium and are tall, round, looking like towers.

 importance of silos storage method

-Silo used for Storing Dry Grains. uses of barn
+Silo is used for Storing Dry Grains. uses of barn

 Advantages of silos storage method of uses of barn